-1. An agency's marketing plan begins with clear actions goals 2.
-2. An agency considers the advantages and disadvantage ges of a variety of marketing tools be ells and whistles 3.
-3. An agency decides whattools. to include in their marketing information timelines 4.
-4. An agency considers whether any bells and whistles . might convey extra costs extra value 5.
-5. Producers and agency management work together t o create list of prospects 6.
-6. The first target for a prospect list is · references from existing customers ow-hanging fruit 7.
-7. An agency decides which marketing materials or form established its goals, defined its will set itself apart from its competitors. delivery method markets
+An agency's marketing plan begins with clear actions goals 2.
+An agency considers the advantages and disadvantages of a variety of marketing tools bells and whistles 3.
+An agency decides what to include in their marketing tools. information timelines 4.
+An agency considers whether any bells and whistles might convey extra value extra costs 5.
+Producers and agency management work together to create references from existing customers low-hanging fruit 7.
+An agency decides which marketing materials or formats will work best after it has established its goals, defined its , and decided how it will set itself apart from its competitors.

+delivery method